 What comes next might surprise fans of Sink or Swim.
 “I am going to try and make a musical romantic comedy, but really violent,” he says.
 “I like it when it’s twisted.”

-Saturday 2 November, 7:30PM on SBS World Movies (streaming at SBS On Demand after broadcast)
+Wednesday 7 April, 9:30pm on SBS World Movies (streaming after at SBS On Demand)

 Belgium, France, 2018